RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

 Free Internship Resume Templates and Samples

-Now that you know how to write a resume that stands out from the crowd and lands you a dream internship, we’re going to show you some free templates, samples, and resources.
+Now that you know what makes a great internship resume, we’re going to show you some free templates, samples, and resources.

 15 Blank Internship Resume Templates

 We took 15 fantastic resume samples in PDF (University of Tennessee, Knoxville, Washington University in St. Louis, University of Connecticut, Northwestern University, California Polytechnic State University, The University of Oklahoma, Syracuse University, University of Nebraska-Lincoln, and the University of Connecticut Storrs – see template descriptions for details), and created 15 professional internship templates in MS Word that you can customize and use.